RomainTrm/Blog/content/posts/state-based-and-event-based-approaches/index.md

 On the other side, I believe a lot of developers had never worked with event sourced (or event driven) applications.
 These patterns are considered complex and indeed, as a seasoned CQRS/ES pattern architecture developer, I can attest they are.
 But it also provides a huge benefit: you append and save events (rather easy, it can only fail if you encounter a conflict because someone else added new events), then you apply these events to your system.
 If it fails while applying, you can retry, fix the code, etc. No impact on your business because you didn't lose any data.

-From my point of view, the missing separation between making/saving decision then applying it is the biggest weak spot for CRUD applications.
+From my point of view, the missing separation between making/saving decision then applying it is the biggest weakness for CRUD applications.

 Indeed, you must apply all your business rules (making decision and applying it) in a single point in time.
 But what happens if your code had a bug?
 Or if you've made decision on stalled information?
 You may have corrupted or lost some data and users will be mad at you.
 To prevent this kind of scenario, we're using defensive patterns like pessimistic locks or some questionable versioning implementations.
 These add a lot of complexity to our software.